sakurahigashi2/baht/wordpress/wp-content/plugins/w3-total-cache/readme.txt

 Please reach out to all of these people and support their projects if you're so inclined.

 == Changelog ==

+= 0.13.1 =
+* Fixed php warnings in PgCache_ContentGrabber.php

+= 0.13.0 =
+* Added new Pro feature, Debug - Purge Stack Trace
+* Added "Feature Policy" security header
+* Removed deprecated get_magic_quotes_gpc()
+* Improved AMP Extension by ignoring value of amp querystring marker in request if passed without value in config
+* Improved lazyload by not processing elements with skip-lazy class or data-skip-lazy attribute
+* Fixed caching of query-string normalization redirects, no longer cached when cache key is normalized by accept querystring arguments, caused redirect loop

+= 0.12.0 =
+* Added querystring based URL structures for AMP pages
+* Added filter of minify options
+* Added lazyload picture tag support
+* Removed footer link "Support Us" option
+* Improved wp_die handling
+* Improved lazyload handling of content in script tags
+* Improved lazyload handling of feeds
+* Improved printing tags coming from feeds
+* Improved handling of modified posts before wp_rewrite initialized
+* Nginx rules changed a lot to avoid "location" block conflicts.
+That change may cause problems on some systems using non-default WordPress rules - keep a backup of your original rules
+* Improved handling of .htaccess files in regard to EOF
+* Fixed Varnish purging
+* Fixed html minification of data tags equaling 0

+= 0.11.0 =
+* Added recommendation for BoldGrid's Total Upkeep plugin
+* Added new lazy loading feature
+* Removed New Relic extension by default for new installations
+* Updated usage of html minification and quote removal
+* Improved memcached config and added optional binary protocol setting
+* Improved process of renewing expired licenses
+* Improved page cache purging
+* Improved FAQ link by opening in new window
+* Improved detection of detect_post_id
+* Improved REST caching in relation to cache headers like X-WP-*
+* Improved Vary User-Agent header usage
+* Improved various features with AMP pages and HTTP2
+* Improved redis connection string to allow for tls://host:port format
+* Fixed file headers for Cloudfront S3 CDN
+* Fixed fatal error on with flush / SNS
+* Fixed comments with URLs within minify debug mode
+* Fixed ObjectCache statistics within footer
+* Fixed temporary hotfix with wp_die and regular output
+* Fixed fragment cache header link
+* Fixed flushing of /feed and /feed/ cache
+* Fixed js error in widget
+* Fixed fatal cache flush error caused by empty $wp_rewrite
+* Fixed path for file_generic REST caching on non-default port
+* Fixed test minify button with Closure Compiler engine

+= 0.10.2 =
+* Fixed compatibility with wpdb::prepare in WordPress 5.3

+= 0.10.1 =
+* Fixed slowdown in memcached engine
+* Fixed Purge Cache menu links so they flush current blog in WPMU
+* Fixed error during upgrade, "Call to undefined method W3TC\Util_Content::is_database_error"
+* Updated Redis cache engine to avoid "Function Redis::delete() is deprecated" warning

+= 0.10.0 =
+* Improved Statistics component for pro users
+* Improved support for CloudFront distributions with multiple origins
+* Improved redirects by using safter wp_safe redirect
+* Improved .htaccess usage when pagecache does not require it
+* Improved protection of unexpected values in global variables
+* Added more Amazon S3 regions
+* Added support for memcached binary protocol when available
+* Added caching for webp MIME type
+* Updated S3 bucket creation by settings CORS policy
+* Updated blogmap to allow urls with custom ports
+* Fixed usage of base url with minify
+* Fixed mixing content of sync & async scripts with minify

+* Fixed S3 + CloudFront urls when CNAMEs not used

+= 0.9.7.5 =
+* Updated AWS library
+* Added support of set_sql_mode by dbcluster
+* Improved support for webserver running on non-default port with disk-enhanced
+* Improved menu icons
+* Fixed php warning when remote service cannot be loaded
+* Fixed php warnings on support page

+= 0.9.7.4 =
+* Fixed PHP warning when Redis integration not configured correctly
+* Fixed 404 in multisite caused by subdirectory issue
+* Fixed object cache issue in multisite where object cache was cleared at wrong time
+* Fixed database cluster in WordPress 5.1
+* Fixed warning caused by user agent theme change used
+* Fixed minification in multisite when URLs were set to root-blog based url
+* Fixed undefined w3tc_ga issue
+* Improved purging of current page by using post_id instead of URL
+* Improved cache delivery of /feed URLs
+* Improved security on calls to opcache flush
+* Improved minification of files in environments running on non-default ports

+= 0.9.7.3 =
+* Fixed caching of redirect responses based on empty response body
+* Improved compatibility with WordPress 5.1
+* Improved transports, unix: prefix not required
+* Improved minify html

+= 0.9.7.2 =
+* Fixed fatal error during media file upload with CDN module active
+* Fixed removal of empty values, JSON encoded string in attribute, trailing quote at end of tag, and the handling of anchors in HTML minify
+* Fixed undefined index warning
+* Fixed fatal error when purging CDN using full site delivery

+= 0.9.7.1 =
+* Fixed undefined variable notice
+* Fixed "No such file or directory" warning
+* Fixed writing to PHP error log rather than WordPress debug log
+* Fixed default referrer policy should be "no-referrer-when-downgrade"
+* Fixed php_flag error related to browser cache, using ini_set instead
+* Fixed CloudFlare IPv6 check undefined offset
+* Fixed Undefined constant WP_ROOT
+* Fixed frame-ancestors being overwritten by frame-src
+* Fixed missing semicolon in nginx configuration
+* Fixed HTTP/2 URLs handling for browser cache and CDN modules
+* Fixed display of CDN debug information
+* Fixed CSS Minification with Google Fonts when included via "Include external files/libraries" and non-latin character-sets are loaded
+* Fixed media query string not updating when all caches were purged
+* Fixed double slash with ABSPATH if file exists
+* Fixed setting max-age and expires header simultaneously
+* Fixed SASL detection for PECL Memcached
+* Fixed handling of manually entered objects to be purged on CDN
+* Fixed query string handling in Nginx
+* Improved error handling with Cloudfront
+* Improved page cache logging
+* Improved multi-tenant support for memory-based caching engines
+* Improved CSS minification
+* Improved purge behavior for changed media objects when using CDN
+* Improved compatibility with sitemap plugins
+* Added support for Memcached for Nginx
+* Added support for caching webm files
+* Added Brotli HTTP compression support
+* Added StackPath full site delivery support
+* Added _wc_session_ to the list of ignored query stems for improved WooCommerce compatibility

 = 0.9.7 =
 * Fixed minified files not being hosted by CDN when enabled if "host minified files" is disabled